nativescript-vue/nativescript-vue.org/content/docs/en/utilities/v-template.md

 You can use `v-template` to implement custom components that require a template or multiple templates.

 `v-template` does not render anything when placed in the template.
-Instead, it adds a `$templates` property registers itself as an available template in the parent element.
-The parent element is a [`TemplateBag` instance](https://github.com/nativescript-vue/nativescript-vue/blob/master/platform/nativescript/runtime/components/v-template.js#L36).
+Instead, it adds a `$templates` property to the parent element.
+This `$templates` property is a [`TemplateBag` instance](https://github.com/nativescript-vue/nativescript-vue/blob/master/platform/nativescript/runtime/components/v-template.js#L36).

+Next, `v-template` registers itself as an available template in the respective `TemplateBag` instance for the parent element.
+Any existing `TemplateBag` instance on the parent element is reused.

 ### The `TemplateBag` class